DAddYE/mini_record/README.md

-MiniRecord is micro extension for our `ActiveRecord` gem.
+MiniRecord is a micro extension for our `ActiveRecord` gem.
 With it you can add the ability to create columns outside the default schema, directly in your **model** in a similar way that you just know in others projects like  DataMapper or  MongoMapper.

-My inspiration come from this handy [project](https://github.com/pjhyett/auto_migrations)
+My inspiration come from this handy [project](https://github.com/pjhyett/auto_migrations).

 ## Features